Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/articles_Taxonomy of Note Types  Daily Working Log  Backlinks Can Be Used to Implicitly Define Nodes in Knowledge Management Systems.md

 tags: content
 type:
 - articles
+deliveredBy:
+- "readwise"
+- "api_article"
 aliases:
-- Taxonomy of Note Types | Daily Working Log | Backlinks Can Be Used to Implicitly Define Nodes in Knowledge Management Systems
-- Taxonomy of Note Types | Daily Working Log | Backlinks Can Be Used to Implicitly Define Nodes in Knowledge Management Systems
+- "Taxonomy of Note Types | Daily Working Log | Backlinks Can Be Used to Implicitly Define Nodes in Knowledge Management Systems"
-- api_article
-- notes.andymatuschak.org
+- "notes.andymatuschak.org"
 ---
 ##### Taxonomy of Note Types | Daily Working Log | Backlinks Can Be Used to Implicitly Define Nodes in Knowledge Management Systems